wang264y/docker-data-science-environment/environment/README.md

 - Docker is running
 - You have a terminal session and your current working directory is the main project directory.

+Containers must be built if:
+- you are using the environment for the first time
+- you have made changes to any of the environment files listed above

+Otherwise, you may proceed to Starting a [stopped container](#Starting a stopped container)

 ## Building a container

 At the command line:
 ```bash